Dissemination and Outputs

-QUICS dissemination aims to target all levels of society and can be split into four general categories: Outreach, Journal publications, Conference papers and presentations, and Reports and Guidance documents.
+QUICS dissemination aimed to target all levels of society and was split into four general categories: Outreach, Journal publications, Conference papers and presentations, and Reports and Guidance documents.

 Outputs and materials such as presentations, posters and papers can be found through the links below (unless subject to copyright restrictions).
 As well as the events listed here, there were many Outreach events targeted at non-specialists including school children, the general public, university students and practitioners.